 - Nut oils

-Limit your intake of saturated fat, which comes from full-fat dairy foods such as whole milk, butter, and high-fat cheese, and animal fats such as lard and highly-marbled cuts of meat.
-However, since dairy and meat contribute energy and nutrients to your diet, opt for leaner choices, such as low-fat or fat-free milk, low-fat cheeses and lean, trimmed meats.
+Limit your intake of saturated fat, which comes from full-fat dairy foods such as whole milk, butter, high-fat cheese and animal fats, such as lard and highly-marbled cuts of meat.
+However, since dairy and meat contribute energy and nutrients to your diet, opt for leaner choices, including low-fat or fat-free milk, low-fat cheeses and lean, trimmed meats.
 These options provide protein and other nutrients with much less saturated fat.
 Minimize consumption of foods that contain trans fats such as hydrogenated oils.

 Resistance training requires muscle strength and power.
 Protein plays an important role in building and maintaining muscle.
 It also promotes healthy immune function.
 While the protein needs of athletes are highly debated, most researchers agree resistance-trained athletes need more protein than the general population.